pseehafer/DS150Final/Final_Submission/readme.md

 The while the price and release month correlate very well, our predicted values are lower than you would expect.
 This is most likely due to the dataset having a very low mean price.
 If we had more time I would go through each dataset to clean them and then perform Multiple linear regression on as much of the dataset as possible.

 #### Price and Genres

+#### Price and Public Opinion

+The Price and the Amount of Reviews a game is given have a positive relationship.
+This is most likely due to the willingness of a user to review something that they spent money on.
+We can also see that there is a high amount of reviews on free games as well, even more so than expensive games.
+This is due to the amount of users who are able to own the game, and review it as well.